Before asking for an AccessNI check

 When an employer receives an AccessNI certificate disclosing a job applicant’s criminal record, the employer is responsible for protecting this sensitive information.

-Registered bodies must comply with AccessNI’s code of practice and handle disclosure information safely and securely.
+Registered bodies must follow AccessNI’s code of practice and handle disclosure information safely and securely.

 AccessNI checks and job offers